Skip to contents

 riskassessment::run_app()

-Instead, we’d recommend that you clone the repo’s R project locally and run the following code in order to take advantage of our renv.lock file which set’s up the project dependencies:
+than our dev team?
+Thus, the development team can’t guarantee it’s stability, and we recommend you clone the repo’s R project locally instead.
+Once cloned/ forked, run the following code in order to take advantage of our renv.lock

 # First, clone the repo from GitHub, then...